Maybe you haven’t thought about this before, husbands. So, I’m here to help you.

 If you really, really love something, set it free with a bunch of its girlfriends, some mexican food and margaritas.

-The trash goes out more than your wife goes out without the children in tow.
-And there is just something about going out without small people attached to you that makes all the difference.
-There is something about walking unimpeded across the street or ordering your food without being interrupted by your child’s requests for your smart phone.
+The trash goes out more than your wife leaves the house without the children in tow.
+And there is just something utterly divine about going out without having small people attached to you that makes a difference.
+And don’t even get me started on the chance to enjoy a hot meal without interruption.
+A meal we didn’t have to cook, no less.

 Us moms can’t explain it, but it’s as true and unavoidable as the laws of physics.